INFLUENCER MARKETING

 Hooks attract social media users’ attention and keep them watching your ad, so you need to offer a short but fast and concise reason for them to do so.

-The influencers our clients use in their paid media strategies always include different hooks in their content.
 Here’s an excellent example from Brave: “If you care about your privacy online, this browser is a huge game changer.”

 Source